“Budget Promises: Beyond Parliament” is a pioneering online platform that tracks the government’s performance in delivering on its budget promises.

 For the mid-year assessment progress is categorised as follows:

-*A promise is considered to be progressing if progress achieved as at 30 June 2018 is within 90% of the target set for the period.
+*A promise is considered to be progressing if progress achieved as at 30 June of the budget year is within 90% of the target set for the period.

 For the year-end assessment progress is categorised as follows: